 The cash flow hedge reserve only reflects one half of the picture, the fair value of the derivative but not the changes in fair value of hedged future cash flow.
-Therefore the amount of cash flow hedge reserve that relates to the hedging of items that are not fair valued on the balance sheet (including projected cash flows), if positive would be deducted.
-However, negative amount under cash flow hedge would be added back to calculate CET1 (in case the bank adds gain to tier-2 capital then the tier-2 would be adjusted).
+Therefore the amount of cash flow hedge reserve that relates to the hedging of items that are not fair valued on the balance sheet (including projected cash flows), if positive will be deducted.
+However, negative amount under cash flow hedge will be added back to calculate CET1 (in case a bank adds gain to tier-2 capital then the tier-2 will be adjusted accordingly).